Help Selecting a Program

 If you have questions about how to get started and need help understanding how everything works or help selecting a program, it is best to meet with a peer counselor.
 The peer counselors are Abby, Kelly, Daniel, Meredith , Remy and Chloe.

-If you have questions about selecting courses on your program or questions about academics, it is best to meet with the Education Abroad Coordinator.
+If you have questions about selecting courses on your program or questions about academics, it is best to meet with the Office of Education Abroad Advisor.

 Don’t hesitate to get in contact with us if you have any questions or concerns at any point.
 We look forward to meeting with you soon to help you plan your study abroad!